TaxAct Review 2023

 What Is TaxAct?

 TaxAct has been positioning itself as an affordable alternative to other tax preparation software since 1998.
-As a result, TaxAct has been maligned in the past for its spare, utilitarian approach.
+As a result, TaxAct the software interface is lean and uncluttered, making it easy to use and visually appealing.

 While TaxAct is often seen as the “discount” option when compared to other tax prep software, the reality is that it offers more than you might expect.
 It’s worth taking a look to compare TaxAct with other tax prep options before making a decision.